Jupyter-Kale/kale/README.md

 By combining the raw power of high performance computing resources with the flexibility of Jupyter, we can go from idea to implementation in minutes, even on the biggest problems.

 ## Narrative
-Having Markdown and $\LaTeX$ right next to your code allows you to tell the full story of what's going on in a notebook in a clear and cohesive manner.
+Having Markdown and LaTeX right next to your code allows you to tell the full story of what's going on in a notebook in a clear and cohesive manner.
 With formulas, images, tables, and even movies embedded right in the document, communicating complex concepts is so much more feasible than through code comments alone.
 While sharing code is essential for open science and reproducibility, it usually doesn't go very far without context.